danbrakeley/p4harmonize/README.md

 ## Contributing

-Before opening a pull request, please run `mage longtest`, which spins up two Perforce servers via Docker, places test files in them, then runs p4harmonize and validates the results.
+Before opening a pull request, please run `mage longtest` and make sure it is passing.

-Once `longtest` is passing, feel free to open a PR.
-Please include a quick description of the problem your PR solves in the PR description.
-If your PR includes performance improvements, please include benchmark numbers and an explanation of how to reproduce those numbers.

-### Debugging longtest

-Unfortunately `longtest` is a bit gross at the moment, and while I hope to one day have time to go in and break it out into individual test cases, for now it is an all or nothing pass/fail.
-Debugging failures often requires temporarily altering the bash scripts and/or connecting perforce clients directly to the docker servers to find and fix the specific behavior that is failing.
-A good starting point is to read through `func LongTest()` in `magefile.go`.
+If your PR includes performance improvements, please include some benchmarks that show the benefits of your changes.

 ## Special Thanks!